Arabic Prepositions: List, Usage, and Everyday Examples

 How Arabic Prepositions Are Used in Sentences

-When you learn Arabic prepositions, keep in mind that they connect meaning, so don’t try to memorise or focus only on words.
+When you learn Arabic prepositions, keep in mind that they connect meaning, so don’t try to memorize or focus only on words.

 And this is exactly why you should never translate prepositions word for word, but instead learn which preposition to use depending on the sentence itself.